Could It All Be A Big Fat Mistake?

 The link between saturated fat and cholesterol and the risk of CVD grew largely out of studies by the late Ancel Keys, Ph.D., a researcher at the University of Minnesota.
 Keys was originally skeptical of the idea that saturated fat caused heart disease and that blood cholesterol could predict risk.
 But once Keys embraced both of those ideas in the early 1950s, he cherry-picked research to support his argument.
 For example, Keys focused on the eating habits linking saturated fat to CVD in seven European nations that supported this theory, while ignoring contradictory data from 15 other nations, including France.
 In the so-called French paradox, people ate a lot of fat but had a low incidence of CVD.

 The big push against saturated fat actually came from Senator George McGovern, who, based on Keys research, recommended in 1977 that Americans adopt diets low in saturated fat and high in carbohydrates to lower the risk of heart disease.
-Since then, Americans have decreased their consumption of saturated fat from 13.5 percent to 11 percent of total calories by 2000.
-In 2006, the American Heart Association recommended that people reduce their saturated fat intake to just 7 percent of calories, thereby increasing total intake of carbohydrates.
-But until recently, few officials distinguished between refined grains – calorie-rich starches – and whole grains and the complex carbs found in vegetables.
+Since then, Americans have decreased their consumption of saturated fat from 13.5 percent to 11 percentof total calories by 2000.
+The American Heart Association still recommends that people reduce their saturated fat intake to less than 10% of calories, thereby increasing total intake of carbohydrates.4

-When a person eliminates a significant amount of calories from the diet, he typically replaces it with some other source of calories (unless the person is simply trying to reduce calories).
+When a person eliminates a significant amount of calories from the diet, they typically replace it with some other source of calories (unless the person is simply trying to reduce calories).
 When doctors began recommending reductions in saturated fat intake, processed-food companies responded by marketing thousands of low-fat and zero-fat foods.
-To maintain taste, sugars and hydrogenated vegetable oils replaced the saturated fat.
+To maintain taste, sugars and highly processed vegetable oils replaced the saturated fat.

-But the resulting shift toward refined carbohydrates set the stage for dramatic increases in overweight, obesity, prediabetes, and type-2 diabetes.
-Two of every three Americans are now overweight or obese, around 100 million have prediabetes, and some 25 million have type-2 diabetes.
-And excess weight and blood sugar problems raise the risk of CVD.
+But the resulting shift toward refined carbohydrates resulted in dramatic increases in overweight, obesity, prediabetes, and type-2 diabetes.
+Excess weight and blood sugar problems raise the risk of CVD.

 In a study of more than 35,000 men and women over 12 years, Danish researchers reported that people were more likely to suffer a heart attack if they cut back on saturated fat and replaced it with high-glycemic foods such as white breads, muffins, potatoes, and desserts.
-However, if the people in the study replaced saturated fat with high-fiber vegetables, fruits, and grains, they were less likely to have a heart attack.4
+However, if the people in the study replaced saturated fat with lower glycemic index foods such as high-fiber vegetables, fruits, and whole grains, they were less likely to have a heart attack.5

 Still other studies echo the beneficial effects of diets with relatively large amounts of protein and saturated fat and small amounts of carbs.
-In one of the studies, Gary D. Foster, Ph.D., of Temple University in Philadelphia, reported that people eating a high- protein, low-carb diet benefited from lower blood pressure, reductions in LDL cholesterol, and increases in HDL cholesterol – all of which would lessen the risk of CVD.
-5
+In one of the studies, Gary D. Foster, Ph.D., of Temple University in Philadelphia, reported that people eating a high-protein, low-carb diet benefited from lower blood pressure, reductions in LDL cholesterol, and increases in HDL cholesterol—all of which would lessen the risk of CVD.6

-Another study of 322 men and women found that a high-protein, low-carb diet helped people lose more weight, compared with people on Mediterranean or low-calorie high- carb diets.
-Blood sugar levels improved, and the subjects following a high-protein, low- carb diet averaged a 23.7 decrease in triglycerides and a 29 percent decrease in levels of C-reactive protein (CRP) levels, both strong risk factors for CVD.6
+Another study of 322 men and women found that a high-protein, low-carb diet helped people lose more weight, compared with people on Mediterranean or low-calorie high-carb diets.
+Blood sugar levels improved, and the subjects following a high-protein, low-carb diet averaged a 23.7 mg per deciliter decrease in triglycerides and a 29 percent decrease in levels of C-reactive protein (CRP), both strong risk factors for CVD.7

 The key then is not so much about limiting saturated fat, but avoiding insulin-provoking foods such as refined carbs and sugars.
 “It just doesn’t make sense to focus on just one feature of the diet, such as saturated fat, while ignoring the health effects of the overall diet,” Krauss says.